bigscience-workshop/petals/README.md

 pip install -U petals
 ```

-If you don't use Anaconda, you can install PyTorch [any other way](https://pytorch.org/get-started/locally/).
+If you don't use Anaconda, you can install PyTorch in [any other way](https://pytorch.org/get-started/locally/).
 If you want to run models with 8-bit weights, please install PyTorch with CUDA 11.x or newer for compatility with [bitsandbytes](https://github.com/timDettmers/bitsandbytes).

 See the instructions for macOS and Windows, the full requirements, and troubleshooting advice in our [FAQ](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-client).